urbanware-org/snippets/python/calcage/README.md

 ## Usage

+For using the method, there are three parameters required in the following order:

+*   Day
+*   Month
+*   Year or age

 Notice that the following examples have been created on February 19<sup>th</sup>, 2018.

 ### Age in years